Why are my bonsai leaves sticky

 Another environmental factor that can cause sticky bonsai leaves is high temperature.
 When the temperature rises, the sap flow within the plant increases, leading to an increased production of sugars and other compounds.
 These compounds can sometimes leak out of the leaf pores, resulting in sticky leaves.

-See also How to increase leaf growth on bonsai tree
+See also How to make lucky bamboo bonsai

 Additionally, overwatering can contribute to sticky bonsai leaves.
 When a bonsai is consistently overwatered, excess moisture can build up in the soil, leading to root rot.
 As a result, the plant may not be able to absorb nutrients properly, which can cause sticky leaves.